 You have already established your target market, now you need to decide how your company will position itself in that market.
 Positioning is easiest to think of as 'what do you want your reputation to be?"
 When people talk about your company, what do you want them to say?
 Are you the low cost competitor?
 The premium service provide?
 The cutting edge innovation company?
 To determine an effective position, think of your company's strengths in light of what your target market wants and needs.
 That's usually the best position to take.

 3. Messaging / Competitive Advantage / Value Proposition

 Identify what makes your company stand out from the crowd.
 If you don’t clearly define your competitive advantage, your marketing will end up as just a lot of noise in the marketplace because you won't have a solid message.
 Too many companies don’t realize this and end up wasting a lot of time and money.
 For tips, read How to Improve Marketing Messages with Competitive Advantage.

 Companies grow, industries expand, and market demands change.

 Your strategic marketing plan must evolve with your company’s expansion and diversification plans.
 At some point, it’s often better to split your target market into segmented groups and remodel individual marketing strategies for each of them.

 Strategic marketing involves a set of integrated activities that align with your business strategy.

 Remember, a marketing plan supports your business plan.
 So you need a clear business plan first - although a good marketing plan can help confirm your business plan.

-For help developing your marketing plan, contact us or download the Executive Guide below:
+For help developing your strategic marketing plan, download the Executive Guide: